List of Terminator comics: The Terminator (2024–2025)

-The Terminator from Dynamite Entertainment ran for 10 issues beginning in October 2024.
+The Terminator from Dynamite Entertainment ran for 10 issues from October 2024 to August 2025.
 It was written by Declan Shalvey and illustrated by Luke Sparrow, David O'Sullivan, Joe Mulvey, and Colin Craker.
+The series was first announced in July 2024, and in August, Shalvey revealed that it was an anthology series.

 Reviews were generally positive, averaging a critical score of 8.4/10 on Comic Book Roundup.